CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

     - Request a workshop or webinar
     - Reserve Atmosphere cloud resources for workshops or classes
     - Request an External Collaborative Partnership (ECP)
-    - get Powered by CyVerse
+    - Get Powered by CyVerse

 Manage workshops you've attended or hosted